MichaelCurrin/learn-to-code/en/topics/shell/Scheduling/monitor_cron_mails.md

 ## 3 Set up mail client

-I found that Thunderbird Mail on Ubuntu was straightforward to setup but I haven't figured out Kmail on Debian yet.
+I found that Thunderbird Mail on Ubuntu was straightforward to set up but I haven't figured out Kmail on Debian yet.

 ### 3.1 Install mail client